 Cambodia's best gay nightlife is in Phnom Penh, where there are six gay bars (including one that attracts drag queens) the last time we counted.
 There are also several large discos that attract a very large gay clientele.
 Siem Reap is far quieter.
 Nightspots there are very mixed.
 Local gays in Siem Reap enjoy two after-hours places that are off the tourist radar, and appear to account for as much as a third of the clientele.

 Cambodia has a small but very active pride organization located in Phnom Penh.

-Purple Dragon offers all-inclusive travel programs and unique side trips designed to help first-time visitors get acquainted with incredible Cambodia.
 Creating the the perfect adventure could not be easier!
 Our programs are all modular.
 Choose a destination and arrive any day.
-Add any extra sightseeing you like and your trip is tailor-made to suit your own schedule, tastes and budget.
+Some of our destinations are off the beaten track.
+Add any extra nights or optional sightseeing you like and your trip is tailor-made to suit your own schedule, tastes and budget.
 Your private tour includes personal guides, so you'll never be herded around on a bus with 40 strangers.
 Although we have already chosen the optimum amount of time to visit each place you can extend your stay in any of our destinations.

 Before your trip we will give you extensive "Before You Go" information that includes tips about packing, weather, money, shopping, food, travel practicalities and local culture that will help you enjoy a worry-free holiday.

 Passports & VisasA visa is required for citizens of most countries.
 Visas are issued on arrival, although you can also get one in advance. for more information read our Visas page.
 If you plan to fly from Bangkok and get your visa on arrial, we can share our little secret about how to get to the front of the queue.